Hong Kong MTR, Hong Kong

 • Enablers – the people, process and technology necessary to enable these initiatives.

-Our team has also been engaged for the reporting and data visualisation for programme management, working to make best use of the valuable insights which the new digital project technology produces.
+Our team has also been engaged in the reporting and data visualisation for programme management, working to make best use of the valuable insights which the new digital project technology produces.

 Data generated by the software ecosystem and other sources is combined in a data lake, a centralised repository, which is further analysed and presented through business intelligence dashboard reporting.
 Viewing project management information in this way allows MTRC to review progress and quality and make corrective decisions in real time.